 Gardaí search for missing Dublin teenager

-Gardaí have asked for the public's help to find missing teenager Wiktoria Swierczynska.
+Gardaí have appealed for the public's help to find missing teenager Alan Junior (AJ) Ryan.

-She is described as being 5’ 3’’ tall, of slight build and with long blond hair.
+The 15-year-old was last seen on Main Street Swords last Monday at around 5.25pm and is known to frequent the Bray and Swords areas.

-When last seen she was wearing a green jumper, white polo shirt and black bottoms.
+He is described as approximately 5’ 9” in height, of medium build with short brown hair.

-Anyone who has seen Wiktoria or who can assist in locating her is asked to contact Dun Laoghaire Garda Station on 01 6665000 or any garda station.
+When last seen he was wearing a blue fleece top, grey shorts and black runners.

 Join the conversation - comment here